nextmv-io/tour/building-models/searching.md

 From an existing parent store, we must define the rules to generate child stores.
 We can do so through an `Eager` or `Lazy` generator.
-In the following code snippet, we lazily generate new children stores by getting the values that haven't been used for a parent store.
+In the following code snippet, we lazily generate new child stores by getting the values that haven't been used for a parent store.
 For each unused value, we append it to our permutations and remove it from the unused domain.